-How do you pay for an Uber?
+How Do You Pay for an Uber?

-- Most major credit cards
+- Most major credit and debit cards

 - Apple Pay

-Is Uber profitable?
+Is Uber Profitable for Drivers?

 Short answer: It depends.
 Uber drivers earn different amounts based on their location, the type of ride requests they accept, and whether riders tip.